Clinical Nutrition Student Handbook

 - Go to the NYIT homepage at nyit.edu, and on the bottom left click "Libraries"

-- Or go directly to the library by clicking http://nyit.edu/library/
+- Or go directly to the library by clicking nyit.edu/library

-Our department has worked with the NYIT library to prepare a lib-guide of hundreds of nutrition resources at http://libguides.nyit.edu/nutrition
+Our department has worked with the NYIT library to prepare a lib-guide of hundreds of nutrition resources at libguides.nyit.edu/nutrition

-On the left side of the main library page is the Library Catalog and Find Journal sections.
+You can search for books, journals, articles, and more right from the NYIT Library homepage.
 Please note: If you find a research article through a database search but only the abstract is directly available from the database, check to see in the abstract if NYIT subscribes to that journal.
-If so, go back to the main library page and on the left click NYIT Journal Locator to go directly to that journal.
+If so, go back to the main library page and search directly for that journal.

 Academic Integrity and Plagiarism Policy